Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

 After passing through passport control, you need to go to the baggage reclaim area.
 After you have collected your luggage you'll go through the customs hall.

-You may be asked to open your luggage for inspection in customs control.
+You may be asked to open your luggage for inspection by customs control.
 If requested, you must open, unpack and repack your luggage.

 Find out which documents you'll need at immigration, how much money to bring, what clothing to pack and more.